microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/communicate-with-a-remote-app-service-android.md

 >Note: The code snippets in this guide will not work properly unless you have already initialized the remote systems platform by following the steps in [Getting started with Connected Devices (Android)](getting-started-rome-android.md).

 ## Set up the app service on the target device
 In order to interact with an app service on a Windows device, you must already have a provider of that app service installed on the device.
-For information on setting this up, see the UWP version of this guide, [Communicate with a remote app service](https://msdn.microsoft.com/en-us/windows/uwp/launch-resume/communicate-with-a-remote-app-service).
-Regardless of which platform the client device is on, the setup procedure for the app service on the *host* device is exactly the same.
+For information on how to set this up, see the UWP version of this guide, [Communicate with a remote app service](https://msdn.microsoft.com/en-us/windows/uwp/launch-resume/communicate-with-a-remote-app-service).
+Regardless of which platform the client device is on, the setup procedure for the app service on the *target* device is exactly the same.

 ## Open an app service connection
 Your app must first acquire a reference to a remote device.
 See [Getting started with Connected Devices (Android)](getting-started-rome-android.md) for a simple way to do this, or [Discover remote devices (Android client)](disover-remote-device-android.md) for more in-depth options.

 Your app will identify its targeted Windows app service by two strings: the *app service name* and *package family name*.
 These are found in the source code of the app service provider (see [Create and consume an app service](https://msdn.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details).
-It also must implement an **IAppServiceClientConnectionListener** and **IAppServiceResponseListener** to handle events related to the connection itself and communications over that connection.
+It also must implement an [**IAppServiceClientConnectionListener**](../IAppServiceClientConnectionListener) and [**IAppServiceResponseListener**](../IAppServiceResponseListener) to handle events related to the connection itself and communications over that connection.
 This is done in the next section.

 ```java
 // the "remoteSystem" object reference has already been selected.